Academic Catalog

 Special Facilities and/or Equipment

-2. When taught as a hybrid course, access to computer with email software and hardware; email address.
-Students must participate in lab sessions located on Foothill campus.
+2. When taught as a hybrid course for the lecture content, access to computer with email software and hardware; email address.
+Laboratory sessions are held in the dental clinic located on the Foothill campus.

 Method(s) of Evaluation